foundersandcoders/coursebook/src/course/syllabus/application/comment-box/learning-outcomes.md

 - [ ] Run a function when a user submits a form
 - [ ] Access the value of an HTML element
 - [ ] Access properties of HTML elements
-- [ ] Update properties of HTML elements in JS
+- [ ] Update properties of HTML elements in JavaScript
 - [ ] Update HTML elements based on user input

 ## JavaScript